jenkinsci/maplelabs-apm-plugin/DesignArchitecture.md

 **Collect Metrics/Events on Jenkins:**

 - APM Jenkins Plugin once installed will be running on Jenkins to collect the metrics at regular intervals.
-- Node metrics, job metrics & jenkins metrics (as mentioned above) are collected at regular intervals.
+- Metrics are reported at regular intervals, if metric/event reporting is enabled.
-- In addition to the metrics, various events are also collected in the form of metrics and reported on event basis.
+- In addition to the metrics, various events are also collected in the form of metrics and reported on Event generation.

 **Index & Store Data in Snappyflow (Elasticsearch & Kafka):**

-- Once the user configures project name, instance name, application name along with profile key in jenkins Global configuration, the collected metrics will be reported to specific snappyflow instance at regular intervals.
+- Once the user configures project name, instance name, application name along with other details in Manage jenkins, the collected metrics will be reported to specific snappyflow instance at regular intervals.
 - Once the metrics are received by snappyflow, they are indexed into ES/kafka on snappyflow at regular intervals.
-- sfagent takes care of parsing the event logs and pushing them to snappyflow at regular intervals.
-- Once the events are recevied as logs, snappyflow takes care of storing them as well.
+- Once the events are generated, they are also reported to Snappyflow.

 <img src="https://github.com/maplelabs/apm-jenkins-plugin/blob/releasev1_dev/images/apmJenkinsPluginConfiguration.png" alt="APMConfiguration">